 I keep finding little gems in Norfolk, but Briarfields Hotel is definitely one of the best I’ve found so far!

-Behind the wonderfully restored flintstone wall on the main coastal road in North Norfolk sits a hotel and restaurant that belies its exterior.
+Behind the wonderfully restored flintstone wall on the main coastal road at Titchwell in North Norfolk sits a hotel and restaurant that belies its exterior.

 I have driven past Briarfields many times, always a little curious as to what lay behind the wall, but have never stopped by to see.
 Well, suffice to say that I was totally taken aback.
 I hope that by now you know that all of my reviews on my website are written from my own personal point of view, and this one is no different.